We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Personal style and needs

-- Think about what activity you would like to do while using the lamp and purchase one which will accommodate that purpose.
+- Think about what activity you would like to do while using the lamp and purchase one that will accommodate that purpose.
 For example, light boxes have been

 - Lamp styles vary.
-You may be better off getting a lamp which is attractive and matches your décor so that it can stay in position for use.
-For maximum benefit you will need to use the lamp at least once daily, so having it out and easily accessible can be a plus.
+You may be better off getting a lamp that’s attractive and matches your décor so that it can stay in position for use.
+For maximum benefit, you’ll want to use the lamp at least once daily, so having it out and easily accessible can be a plus.

 - Don’t start using a SAD lamp without your doctor’s approval.
 This is especially important if you have a diagnosis such as bipolar disorder, glaucoma, or lupus.

 - Always make sure to get the green light from your doctor if you’re taking prescription medications of any kind, including antipsychotics and antidepressants.
 Keep in mind that some prescription medications and over-the-counter supplements can make your skin photosensitive, requiring an adjustment to your use of the lamp.
 These medications include lithium, some acne drugs, and St. John’s wort.

 - Use the lamp daily until daylight hours increase.